Jodhpur: After independence

-In 1947, when India became independent, the state merged into the union and Jodhpur became the second-largest city of Rajasthan.
+In 1947, when India became independent, the state merged into the union, and Jodhpur became the second-largest city after the Jaipur city in Rajasthan.
 At the time of division, the ruler of Jodhpur, Hanwant Singh, did not want to join India, but finally, due to the effective persuasion of Vallabhbhai Patel at the time, the state of Jodhpur was included in the Indian Republic.
-Later after the State Reorganisation Act, 1956, it was included within the state of Rajasthan.
+Later after the State Reorganisation Act, 1956 came into effect, it was included within the state of Rajasthan.